H4HWV2011/msjarvis-public-docs/thesis/01-quantarithmia.md

 **Quantarithmia** is an economic geographic theory of systems entanglement developed within **Polymathmatic Geography**, a transdisciplinary field that treats geography, infrastructure, and community history as first‑class variables rather than background scenery.
 Where Polymathmatic Geography provides the broader disciplinary framework with its sixteen principles (P1–P16), Quantarithmia operationalizes those principles into a concrete theory for modeling how power is extracted, concentrated, and potentially redirected across digital, spatial, social, economic, and spiritual infrastructures.

 Quantarithmia takes Appalachia—and especially West Virginia—as its primary empirical site because the region concentrates many of the dynamics the theory seeks to understand: resource extraction, uneven development, dependency on distant decision‑makers, historical disinvestment, environmental burden, and strong community resilience and culture.
 The theory asks how specific networks, platforms, and institutions reshape everyday life in places like Mount Hope, Fayetteville, and Oak Hill, and how alternative infrastructures might be designed to serve spatial justice rather than reproduce extraction.

+> **Production status as of March 26, 2026:** The Ms. Jarvis Steward System is running in the `msjarvis-rebuild` namespace with **56 confirmed live containers**.
+All Quantarithmia computational instruments described in this chapter are operational.
+The neurobiological rhythm layer — including EEG heartbeat services `eeg-delta` (30-second cadence), `eeg-theta` (60-second cadence, 486 pulses confirmed), and `eeg-beta` (5-minute cadence, topic: Appalachian, confirmed live) — is fully operational as of March 26, 2026.
+The ChromaDB semantic memory corpus is fully populated across all RAG collections.
+The GBIM corpus contains 5,416,522 verified beliefs.
+The consciousness pipeline is confirmed ACTIVE.

 ## Core Theoretical Contributions